enocom/dotfiles/README.md

 # Odds and Ends

+There is no `bashrc` file in this repository, although the `bash_profile` will attempt to source a `.bashrc` file if it exists in the home directory.
+I put various `PATH` assignments and temporary environment variables in the `.bashrc` and leave it outside of the repo here so as to avoid polluting these files with arbitrary and passing experiments.

 The `colors` file is an executable script to show all colors in a terminal profile.
 Run it with:

 ```